- What is a Customer Self Service Portal?

-- 2 Optimal Customer Self Service Portal Features
+- Why Have A Customer Self Service Portal Platform?

 Gartner predicts that by 2020, 85% of all customer interactions will no longer be managed by humans, and the average person will have more conversations with virtual assistants than with their spouse.
 Gartner further reports that improving the self-service experience is among the top three priorities for companies.